kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 .. note:: This endpoint is useful if you intend to:

           * send email campaigns with unsubscribe links which target your own website
-          * unsubscribe a contact by updating specific fields in their user profile (e.g. a newsletter flag)
+          * unsubscribe contacts by updating specific fields in their user profile (e.g. a newsletter flag)
           * count the unsubscription statistics of a specific campaign (not from all campaigns)

 In your campaign body, create a new link which points to the unsubscription page of your website.
-You can include any of the following additional placeholders: $cid$, $llid$ and $uid$.
+You can include placeholders $cid$, $llid$ and $uid$ to get the required parameters for calling this API endpoint.
 $cid$ will be replaced with the email ID, $llid$ with the launch list ID and $uid$ with the randomly generated contact ID.
 Example: `http://yourwebsite.com/unsubscribe.html?email_id=$cid$&launchlist_id=$llid$`

 For a complete list of campaign related placeholders, see :doc:`../appendices/placeholders`.